BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 ---

-As I nearly always code reactive in Angular projects I never think about teardown logic and I always solve race-conditions with one of the `switch` operators.
+As I nearly always code reactive in Angular projects I never think about teardown logic.
 Therefore I forgot a tiny bit of logic made a critical mistake. **blush**

-I forgot to dispose the returned `Promise` from the fetch call.
+I forgot to dispose the returned `Promise` from the fetch call, and therefore I didn't handle race conditions and we have a bug in our code.

-Thanks to [Nicholas Jamieson](https://twitter.com/ncjamieson) that spotted the issue I also implemented a solution for the race condition of the HTTP calls.
+So I also implemented a solution for the race condition of the HTTP calls.
 To solve it I used another API, the `AbortController`'s `signal` and `abort` functions.

 I created a method on my component `disposableFetch` and a property `httpAbortController`.